giftibe/house-renting-API/README.md

 ## Dockerization

 - Docker and docker-compose files are provided for containerization.
-Use `docker-compose up` to run the application in a Docker container.
+Use  `docker build -t <container-name> .` or `docker-compose up` to run the application in a Docker container.

 ## Continuous Integration